SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Literature Review

 \section{Literature Review}

 Computational design frameworks for soft grippers share four fundamental components: (i) a design representation, (ii) a simulation method for performance evaluation, (iii) an objective function, and (iv) an optimization algorithm \citep{PINSKIER2024303}.
-Generally, a design representation is defined as an $N$-dimensional vector of design variables, $\boldsymbol{\rho}$, that characterizes the morphology of a soft gripper, while the set of all possible vectors $\boldsymbol{\rho}$ forms an $N$-dimensional \emph{design space}.
-The performance of a design is evaluated in simulation and quantified by an objective function, $f(\boldsymbol{\rho})$, which is then extremized by either a gradient-based or gradient-free optimization algorithm.
+A design representation is defined by an $N$-dimensional vector of design variables, $\boldsymbol{\rho}$, that characterizes a soft gripper's morphology, while the set of all possible vectors $\boldsymbol{\rho}$ forms an $N$-dimensional \emph{design space}.
+Design performance is evaluated in simulation and quantified by an objective function, $f(\boldsymbol{\rho})$, which is then extremized by either a gradient-based or gradient-free optimization algorithm.
 While gradient-based methods are efficient at finding local optima in high-dimensional design spaces, gradient-free methods offer fewer convergence guarantees \citep{PINSKIER2024303}.

 Both topology optimization and parametric optimization approaches can be used for soft gripper design, with each offering different strengths and weaknesses.
-Topology optimization is a powerful framework that uses gradient-based optimization to obtain locally optimal solutions within high-dimensional design spaces \citep{BendsoeSigmund2004}, making it a strong candidate for producing specialized soft grippers.
-Conversely, many parametric design approaches \citep{pneu_soft2022, Navarro2023, YaoSPADA2024, Navez2024} use gradient-free evolutionary algorithms to optimize only a limited set of design variables that adjust the overall shape of a gripper in a constrained manner, preventing the emergence of specialized designs with fine-grained features.
+Topology optimization is a powerful, gradient-based optimization framework that can obtain locally optimal solutions within high-dimensional design spaces \citep{BendsoeSigmund2004}, making it a strong candidate for producing specialized soft grippers.
+Conversely, many parametric design approaches \citep{pneu_soft2022, Navarro2023, YaoSPADA2024, Navez2024} use gradient-free evolutionary algorithms to optimize only a limited set of design variables, preventing the emergence of specialized designs with fine-grained features.

 Within topology optimization, however, a critical limitation exists due to the finite element formulation that is typically used.
 In SIMP-based topology optimization (Solid Isotropic Material with Penalization), designs are represented as a 2D or 3D grid of finite elements \citep{BendsoeSigmund2004}.
 Each element $e$ is assigned a design variable $\rho_e \in [0,1]$, with $\rho_e = 1$ indicating solid material and $\rho_e = 0$ representing the absence of material.
 Design performance is evaluated using the finite element method, which crucially requires the pre-specification of boundary conditions and applied loads.
 In many applications, \textbf{these loads cannot be easily determined}.
 For example, when optimizing the internal structure of an aircraft wing, \citet{Aage2017} required rich load cases obtained from expensive NASA wind-tunnel experiments.
 Similarly, when designing soft grippers specialized for feature-rich objects, the true load cases are not known \emph{a priori}.